EnigmaCurry/rust-axum-template/template/DEVELOPMENT.md

 ### Make a new PR with the changeset

-Branch protection is enabled, all changesets must come in the form of a Pull Request.
+Branch protection should be enabled, and all changesets should come in the form of a Pull Request.
 On GitHub, create a new Pull Request for the `release-{VERSION}` branch into the master branch.

 ### Merge the PR and tag the release